cyberkaida/bootloaders-with-kaida/02-running-code/README.md

 For example:
 - We run all code on all cores
-- We don't have an allocator, or page tables
+- We don't have an allocator, or page tables, so no memory management
 - We don't have a calling convention, so no functions

 This sounds very scary, but we can build this ourselves!